-Nosocomial infections are defined as those infections that a patient acquires in a hospital.
+Nosocomial infections are those infections a patient acquires in a hospital.
 These types of infections can arise from many sources within the hospital and, in recent years, experts have begun to look at the artificial nails worn by hospital staff as one of the more serious offenders in his area.
-Through their studies researchers have found increasing evidence that artificial nails and long natural nails are likely to harbor pathogens (e.g. Pseudomonas aeruginosa, Candida MRSA and Serratia marcescens) that can lead to life threatening nosocomial infections.
+Through their studies, researchers have found increasing evidence that artificial nails and long natural nails are likely to harbor pathogens (e.g., Pseudomonas aeruginosa, Candida, MRSA, and Serratia marcescens) that can lead to life-threatening nosocomial infections.

-1. Natural fingernails will not extend more than 1⁄4 inch beyond the end of the fingertip to allow for thorough cleaning underneath the fingernail and to help prevent glove tears.

-- 2. Artificial fingernails, acrylics, overlay gels, wraps, tips, silk wraps, or extenders will not be permitted for any employee, regardless of job title, description, position or functions performed.
-This policy also applies to any contract (registry) employee. - 3.
-Nail polish may be won only if it is kept well-manicured; chipped polish must be removed. - 4.
-Nail jewelry, whether glued or pierced through the nail, will not be allowed.
+- 1. Natural fingernails will not extend more than 1⁄4 inch beyond the end of the fingertip to allow for thorough cleaning underneath the fingernail and to help prevent glove tears. - 2.
+Artificial fingernails, acrylics, overlay gels, wraps, tips, silk wraps, or extenders will not be permitted for any employee, regardless of job title, description, position, or functions performed.
+This policy also applies to all field staff. - 3.
+Nail polish may be won only if kept well-manicured; chipped polish must be removed. - 4.
+Nail jewelry, whether glued or pierced through the nail, is prohibited.